Brian N. Chin

 About

-I’m a social-health psychologist studying how attachment and everyday relationships—whether with people, pets, or institutions—shape stress and well-being.I direct the Social & Behavioral Health Lab, where I mentor student-led research on human-animal interaction, sleep, and emotion regulation.
-My work appears in peer-reviewed journals and public outlets like The Conversation.I am an award-winning teacher-scholar recognized by the Society for Biopsychosocial Science and Medicine, as well as Carnegie Mellon University and Trinity College.Selected Metrics (as of April 2025):
+I’m a social-health psychologist studying how attachment and everyday relationships—whether with people, pets, or institutions—shape stress and well-being.I direct the Social & Behavioral Health Lab, which features student-led research on human-animal interaction, sleep, and emotion regulation.
+My work appears in peer-reviewed journals and public outlets like The Conversation.I am an award-winning teacher-scholar, recognized by the Society for Biopsychosocial Science and Medicine, Carnegie Mellon University, and Trinity College.My lab supports students across identity, citizenship, and experience, with a focus on equity, co-authorship, and open science.Selected Metrics (as of May 2025):

-• 1,440+ citations | h-index: 13 | i10-index: 15 (Google Scholar)
+• 1,470+ citations | h-index: 13 | i10-index: 16 (Google Scholar)

-• 75,000+ readers via The Conversation and affiliated outlets
+• 115,000+ readers via The Conversation and affiliated outlets

 Selected Publications

 A sampling of recent peer-reviewed articles.
 Undergraduate student mentees are indicated with an asterisk (*).
-Full list available below in CV.
+Full list available in CV.

 *Orlando, E. M. & Chin, B. N. (2025).
 Human-animal bonds and mental health: Examining the roles of bond strength, interactions, and attachment security.
 Human-Animal Interactions, 13(1), 0005.